vranlee/SU-T/README.md

 -----

 ## Updates
-+ [2025.04] We have released the codes of SU-T and MFT25 datasets!
++ [2025.04] We have released the MFT25 dataset and codes of SU-T!
 -----

 ## Abstract